azamsharp/azamsharp.github.io/_posts/2022-06-30-environment-object-view-model.md

 The good thing about the above approach is that the view will only get re-rendered if the slice of the state they are interested in changes.
 This means updating the counter will not render AuthView again and toggling the authentication states will not re-render the GrandChildView.

+I also created a YouTube video on managing @EnvironmentObject using slices.
+You can watch it [here](https://youtu.be/hYtYy6tXurs).

 [Source Code](https://gist.github.com/azamsharp/6b02a5ee5247979cf24efadadbfb8692)

 ## Conclusion